chevres11/EAI6080_FinalProject/README.md

 #### Objective 2: Experiment with one hyperparameter that affects the performance of the behavioral cloning agent, such as the number of demonstrations, the number of training epochs, the variance of the expert policy, or something that you come up with yourself.
 For one of the tasks used in the previous question, show a graph of how the BC agent's performance varies with the value of this hyperparameter, and state the hyperparameter and a brief rationale for why you chose it in the caption for the graph.

+For this portion of the assignment we decided to change the number of training epochs as the hyperparameter manipulation.
+We utilized this portion in order to test our hypotheses about the ant performing better with a larger number of training epochs.
+The number of epochs was changed from 300 to 1000 on both the cheetah and the ant.
+After running the training model with 1000 epochs for the ant the difference in performance is significant, with the clone ant(Image #8) now having produced a mean score of
+2137 and a standard deviation of 1357 over 10 rollouts.
+As it can be seen from the image, the ant performs much more similar to the Expert ant once the number of epochs was increased, the only difference is that the clone with 1000 epochs moves more upward and sideways than the expert ant.
+Even if the ant had a higher mean score once the epochs were increased it did not help the standard deviation, increasing it significantly.
+From the rendering it can be observed that the ant gets stuck early in several rollouts, affecting the mean score significantly.
+For the clone cheetah with 1000 epochs (Image #9) the results came back with a mean score of 1543 and a standard deviation of 1152.
+This model had a significantly worse mean score and a much higher standard deviation.
+For this clone it seems that we should put a stop on the loss function in the training so that it yields better results, a higher epoch number is not the answer to improving this model.

 Image #8: Clone Ant with Mean = 2137 and STD = 1357

 ![Clone Ant 2](./Option%202/Clone%20Ant%20mean=2137%20std=%201357.gif "Clone Ant Mean = 2137")